Exploring the Possibility of Interacting Quintessence Model as an Alternative to the $\Lambda$CDM Model: Numerical Simulations

 To be certain about the performance of the interacting models we compared the interacting models to the $\Lambda$CDM model using the Bayes factor, which was calculated as $\ln B_{I \Lambda} = \ln \mathcal{Z}{I} - \ln \mathcal{Z}\Lambda$, where $\mathcal{Z}$ represents the Bayesian evidence and the suffixes $I$ and $\Lambda$ represent the interacting models and $\Lambda$CDM models, respectively.
 To determine the preference for one model over another, we used Jeffrey's scale.
-A negative preference was assigned if $\ln B_{I \Lambda} < 1$, while positive, moderate, and strong preferences were assigned if $\ln B_{Q \Lambda} > 1$, $\ln B_{Q \Lambda} > 2.5$, and $\ln B_{Q \Lambda} > 5.0$, respectively \cite{Trotta:2005ar}.
+A negative preference was assigned if $\lvert \ln B_{I \Lambda}\rvert < 1$, while positive, moderate, and strong preferences were assigned if $\lvert \ln B_{I \Lambda}\rvert > 1$, $\lvert \ln B_{I \Lambda}\rvert > 2.5$, and $\lvert \ln B_{I \Lambda}\rvert > 5.0$, respectively \cite{Trotta:2005ar}.
 We used the publicly available code \textsc{MCEvidence}~\cite{Heavens:2017afc} to directly calculate the Bayes factor from the MCMC chains generated by \textsc{MontePython}.
-Our analysis showed that for all the interacting models, $\ln B_{I \Lambda} < 1$, indicating that the interacting quintessence models are less favored by the observations compared to $\Lambda$CDM.
+Our analysis shows positive evidence for all of the interacting models over $\Lambda$CDM (see Table.\ref{Tab:constraint}).
+According to Jeffrey's scale, Int1 and Int3 show positive evidence, whereas Int2 and Int4 show moderate evidence over the $\Lambda$CDM model.